 01/01/0001 to 12/31/9999

-If a COBOL program attempts to write a record containing a date that the Database Connectors knows is invalid, the Database Connectors inserts NULLs into the date field and writes the record.
+If a COBOL program attempts to write a record containing a date or time that the Acu4GL knows is invalid, the Acu4GL inserts NULLs into the date or time field and writes the record.

-If a COBOL program attempts to read into a record from a table with a NULL date field, zeroes are inserted into that field in the COBOL record.
+If a COBOL program attempts to read into a record from a table with a NULL date or time field, zeroes are inserted into that field in the COBOL record.

 For date fields having two-digit years, by default years 0 through 19 are inserted as 2000 through 2019, and years 20 through 99 are inserted as 1920 through 1999.